alexandertomsovic/BlockTradeAI/README.md

 ## Features
 - Update Ticker
 - Color Coded Price adjustments
-- ETH / BTC / XRP price tracking
+- ETH / BTC / XRP / USDT / LTC price tracking

-## Future Updates
--  More coins implemented
--  Ability to see Day/Week/Month highs and lows
--  Setting to see % changes
--  Live AI trading
--  Website

 ## How To Use
-- You can access the browser version via my [**Replit**.](https://replit.com/@AlexTomsovic/cryptoprices#main.py)
+- You can access the browser version for crypto price checking via my [**Replit**.](https://replit.com/@AlexTomsovic/cryptoprices#main.py)
+- To access the browser version WITH SMS MESSAGE UPDATES, visit my [**Other Replit**](https://replit.com/@AlexTomsovic/CrytoPriceCheckWithSMS#main.py)
 - To use in an IDE, download the file or type 'gh repo clone alexandertomsovic/cryptopricecheck' into the terminal